k2view-academy/K2View-Academy/articles/39_discovery_catalog/05_catalog_app.md

 * **Expand**, **collapse** and **hide**, triggering the same activities as in the element's context menu.
 Multiple element selection is supported.
 * **Layout selection** <img src="images/layout.png" style="zoom:75%;" />, enabling the Catalog layout.
 Horizontal (default), vertical or centered layout are supported.
-* **Hidden nodes**, a drop-down displaying the list of nodes that have been hidden from the Catalog window.
-Selecting a node from the list returns it back to the Catalog view.
+* **Hidden nodes**, a drop-down list displaying the nodes that have been hidden from the Catalog window.
+Selecting a node from this list returns it back to the Catalog view.
 * **Zoom in / out**, adjusting the zoom of the Catalog view.
-* **Search**, providing the node search capability.
+* **Search**, providing a node search capability.

 ### Properties Tab